openshift/hypershift/docs/content/how-to/aws/index.md

 > - Orange: OCP objects directly related with AWS.
 > - Cyan: Provider agnostic OCP objects.

-Also the NodePool Controller will create some objects in AWS which are these ones:
+Also the NodePool Controller calling tha AWS Cluster API provider, will create some objects in AWS which are these ones:

 ```mermaid
 flowchart LR